 THE RISE IN POPULARITY OF FACTOR FINANCE IN CANADA

-Factoring and funding solutions via factoring companies in Canada is slowly catching on as a true financing option – many parts of the economy now view this financing method as a traditional method of financing the business – and the reality is that the big boys use it also, which many are not aware of.
+Factoring and receivable financing funding solutions via factoring companies in Canada are slowly catching on as a true financing option – many parts of the economy now view this financing method as a traditional method of financing the business – and the reality is that the big boys use it also, which many are not aware of.

 HOW DOES FACTORING WORK?
 WHY DO COMPANIES FACTOR RECEIVABLES